-- Under the Proposed Action, time averaged noise levels within the corridor would increase by as - much as 2.9 dBA L{dnmr} (2.8 dBA DNL) to as high as 51.8 dBA L{dnmr} (51.7 dBA DNL).
-Noise levels - 27 would be greatest in locations close to the route centerline, decreasing at locations near the edge - of the MTR corridor where overflights would be rare.
-A single direct overflight by an F-35A at 500 - 29 feet AGL in typical MTR configuration/airspeed could generate noise levels as high as 116 dBA - 30 L{max}.
-Pilots crossing the noise-sensitive St. Marks NWR/Wakulla County Airport avoidance area - would maintain levels at or above 2,000 feet MSL (approximately 1,900 feet AGL), with the - 32 greatest potential noise level generated being 101 dBA L{max}.
-In consideration of a noise sensitive - area and potential concentrations of birds, pilots would climb to 1,500 feet MSL to cross the - Apalachicola River and remain at 1,500 feet MSL until past Point D; 105 dBA L{max} would be the - greatest potential noise level generated.
-The 96 TW, in conversations with the USFWS and the - Nature Conservancy determined these altitudes would adequately minimize noise impacts over - the St. Marks NWR and the Apalachicola River (Eglin AFB, 2022). - 38 Proposed aircraft operations within IR-096 would be relatively infrequent (less than two per week), - and overflight noise events would last only a few seconds.
-For example, an F-35A aircraft flying - directly overhead at 425 knots and 500 feet AGL would remain within a distance associated with - 41 noise levels exceeding 100 dBA (1,900 feet as per Table 3-8) for approximately 6 seconds.
+Under the Proposed Action, time averaged noise levels within the corridor would increase by as much as 0.3 dBA L{dnmr} (0.3 dBA DNL), and noise levels within the corridor would be as high as 49.5 dBA L{dnmr} (49.5 dBA DNL).
+Noise levels would be greatest in locations close to the route centerline, decreasing at locations near the edge of the MTR corridor where overflights would be rare.
+A single direct overflight by an F-35A at 500 feet AGL in typical MTR configuration/airspeed could generate noise levels as high as 116 dBA L{max}.
+Pilots crossing the noise-sensitive St. Marks NWR avoidance area would maintain levels at or above 2,000 feet MSL (approximately 1,900 feet AGL) and would maintain levels at or above 1,500 feet MSL (approximately 1,400 feet AGL) when crossing the Wakulla County Airport avoidance area, with the greatest potential noise level generated being 105 dBA L{max}.
+In consideration of a noise sensitive area and potential concentrations of birds, pilots would climb to 1,500 feet MSL to cross the Apalachicola River and remain at 1,500 feet MSL until past Point D; 105 dBA L{max} would be the greatest potential noise level generated.
+The 96 TW, in conversations with the USFWS and the Nature Conservancy determined these altitudes would adequately minimize noise impacts over the St. Marks NWR and the Apalachicola River.

+Proposed aircraft operations within IR-090 would be relatively infrequent (48 aircraft operations per year), and overflight noise events would last only a few seconds.
+For example, an F-35A aircraft flying directly overhead at 425 knots and 500 feet AGL would remain within a distance associated with noise levels exceeding 100 dBA (1,400 feet as per Table 3-7) for approximately 4 seconds.
 Other aircraft types and overflights at greater distances would be associated with less intense noise.
 As discussed in Section 3.8.3.1 (Elements Common to All Action Alternatives, Wildlife and Domestic Animal Responses to Aircraft Exposures), hearing damage to animals associated with brief noise exposure would be unlikely.
-Although most of the area beneath the IR-096 route corridor is overlain by existing MTRs and SUA (see Figure 3-2), in portions of the corridor where low-level flights do not currently occur, changes in sudden-onset average sound levels would likely initially cause increased stress to wildlife.
-In locations with low ambient sound levels, overflight noise is cause increased stress to wildlife.
-In locations with low ambient sound levels, overflight noise is also more likely to stress wildlife.
-Over time, wildlife may habituate to the noise, but in the short also more likely to stress wildlife.
-Over time, wildlife may habituate to the noise, but in the short term, animals may exhibit stress reactions such as elevated heart rates or cortisol levels (see

-Section 3.8.3.1, Elements Common to All Action Alternatives, Wildlife and Domestic Animal
+Although most of the area beneath the IR-090 route corridor is overlain by existing MTRs and SUA (see Figure 3-2), in portions of the corridor where low-level flights do not currently occur, changes in sudden-onset average sound levels would likely initially cause increased stress to wildlife.
+In locations with low ambient sound levels, overflight noise would be more likely to stress wildlife.
+Over time, wildlife may habituate to the noise, but in the short term, animals may exhibit stress reactions such as elevated heart rates or cortisol levels (see Section 3.8.3.1, Elements Common to All Action Alternatives, Wildlife and Domestic Animal Responses to Aircraft).